TechnomancyStudios/Godot-4-FPS-Player/README.md

 # Godot-4-FPS-Player
- A base FPS player for Godot 4.0.
+ A base first person player for Godot 4.0.
  Make sure to set the max framerate of the project to 60, otherwise you will need to adjust the speed values.

 ## Inputs to map